dahlia-lib/spec/README.md

 `Welcome to &1Dahlia&r!` → `Welcome to \x1b[34mDahlia\x1b[0m!`

-This document describes the specification for implementing the Dahlia library in certain languages.
+This document describes the Dahlia library implementation specification in certain languages.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be